 2D Art and Animation

-- Skeletal animation — Spine, DragonBones
+- Skeletal animation — Spine (professional license), DragonBones for budget projects

-| Criterion | Skeletal (Spine) | Frame-by-Frame (Aseprite) |
+| Criterion | Skeletal (Spine) | Frame-by-frame (Aseprite) |

 |---|---|---|